-After training, when teachers become part of the school faculty, it is expected that they will continually develop their knowledge and practice through the conferences, workshops and training opportunities that are available within the school and elsewhere.
+When teachers become part of the school faculty, it is expected that they will continually develop their knowledge and practice through the conferences, workshops and training opportunities that are available within the school and elsewhere.

 There is, of course, a large body of work created by Waldorf teachers over the last century, and many teachers draw on this, as well as on the indications given by Rudolf Steiner, so that a canon of manifestly suitable themes and traditions for each age has become established in most Waldorf schools worldwide.
-However, this is by no means prescribed.
-In his lectures on education, Steiner gave many indications for suitable subject matter and approaches to teaching for different ages but always stressed that This, of course, imposes upon [teachers] a great responsibility, but without this responsibility teaching is impossible.
-A system of teaching which lays down beforehand the teacher's timetable and every imaginable limitation [...] completely excludes the teacher's art.
-And this must not be.
-The teacher must be the driving and stimulating element in the whole being of the school.
-Rudolf Steiner teachers must be free to interpret these indications in their own way.
+However, as has been said, this is not prescribed.
+In his lectures on education, Steiner gave many indications for suitable subject matter and approaches to teaching for different ages but always stressed that teachers must be free to interpret these indications in their own way.
 Indeed, he said, if they did not do so, Waldorf education would become a method as good as, but no better than, many other methods.

-In order that we can give our teachers the freedom to be authentic Waldorf teachers and, at the same time, ensure that all of the children receive a rich, diverse, balanced, education that takes account of their individual needs and interests, enabling each one to achieve all that is possible for him/her, it is an essential requirement that all teachers who work at The St Michael Steiner School are trained in Steiner Waldorf Education.
+In order that we can give our teachers the freedom to be authentic Waldorf teachers and, at the same time, ensure that all of the children receive a rich, diverse, balanced, education that takes account of their individual needs and interests, enabling each one to achieve all that is possible for him/her, it is an essential requirement that teachers who work at The St Michael Steiner School are trained in Waldorf Education.